rphsantos1995/stranger-api/README.md

 #### API

-The API consists of a simple service with a `/` endpoint that returns a listing of characters from the **Stranger Things** series.
+The API consists of a service with a `/` endpoint that returns a listing of characters from the **Stranger Things** series.

 ---